brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Tech Scanners (TS)
 Most commonly found in spacecraft air locks and the entrances to bars, they are mostly used for scanning for weapons.
 These are not just metal detectors, they scan using a broad range of sensors and are very difficult to fool.
 Tech scanners are either hand-held or mounted in buildings.
 Tech scanners cannot detect Bioweave augmentation.
 Level 1.
 Can be hand-held.
 Needs to be held close to the thing you are scanning.
 Takes one round (3 seconds).
 Can detect weapons, Gaiacards and whether or not the person is Borged or Cybered.
 Level 2.
 Very expensive if hand-held.
 Usually mounted into doors.
 Can detect up to 5 metres.
 Takes 2  rounds (6 seconds).
 Can detect type of weapons or bionics to determine capabilities.
-Can also detect manufacturer�s signature.
+Can also detect manufacturer's signature.
 Level 3.
 Only found in dedicated engineering bays, sensor data gathered from a cloud of floating sensors that take up position around the object.
 Takes up to 1 minute (20 rounds).
 Can detect faults.
 Medical Scanner (MS)
 The purview of the Medic, the medical scanner is commonly used to diagnose the sick.